Rapa Nui Moai Saga: My Unexpected Way to Tahai

 View this post on Instagram

 So I hiked back up the slopes, and wandered on.
-It was not far; I could see the moai of the other site beyond Ahu Ko Te Riku.
+It was not far; I could see Hanga Kio’e beyond Ahu Ko Te Riku, which was nearer.
 The black dog appeared by my side.
 I sighed.
-It seems I must have a companion on this hike.
+It seemed I must have a companion on this hike.

-I turned back to rejoin N--n for the sunset, the dog cheerfully remaining by.
-Along the way, trotting across the plains, was an incongruous sight - a herd of horses, herded by a lone rider.
+I turned back to rejoin Napoleon for the sunset, the dog cheerfully remaining by.
+Along the way, trotting across the plains in the distance, was an incongruous sight – a herd of horses, herded by a lone rider.
+I did not stop, but my head trailed around in bemused wonder as I hiked.

 Wild horses were an unexpected thing on Easter Island; nobody had ever mentioned them anywhere online.
 But they do run wild on Rapa Nui, in the same way that cows go as they please in India.
 Presumably brought over from South America, the whimsy of seeing them roaming about a little island in the middle of the Pacific amused me.
 I suppose, as in India, some of them actually have owners.